Raye has many body mods, SFSI training, former CFR-D creds, and a decade-long stint as BellaOnline's body art editor under her belt.

 In real life, these fish are ornamental carp kept in backyard ponds and water gardens.
 They were bred from ordinary fish to develop their distinct and fantastic patterns and colors.
-The only thing more fantastical than the array of colors that these fish have in the real world is the patterns and colors they are depicted with in tattoos.
+The only things more fantastical than the array of colors that these fish have in the real world are the patterns and colors they are depicted with in tattoos.

 This variety has made the design popular in both Eastern and Western tattooing for decades.
 The designs and shapes can be adapted to any part of the body and nearly any color scheme and style.

 Here is a personal account of one man's choice to get a koi tattoo.
 He details his reasons for picking this design and how it fits into his personal history.

 The History of Koi